 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive, and uncertain process that takes years to complete.
 Our operations have consumed substantial amounts of cash, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of our product candidates.
 Even if one or more of our product candidates is approved for commercial sale, we will incur significant costs associated with sales, marketing, manufacturing, and distribution activities.
 Our expenses could increase beyond expectations if required by the FDA, the European Medicines Agency (EMA) or other regulatory agencies to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
-For example, on August 11, 2023, the FDA notified us that the agency was placing a clinical hold on our IND for the proposed FIH study of NPM-119.
-The FDA indicated its intention to subsequently provide an official clinical hold letter stating the reasons for the clinical hold.
-If we are required to conduct additional IND-enabling activities such as additional pre-clinical studies, our overall expenditures relating to our NPM-119 program would increase.
+For example, on August 18, 2023, FDA provided written notification that the LIBERATE-1 study was on Full Clinical Hold exclusively due to insufficient CMC information to assess the risk to human subjects.
+Vivani remains actively engaged in discussions with FDA as part of its efforts to lift the clinical hold and enable the expeditious initiation of LIBERATE-1.
+If we are required to conduct additional nonclinical and/or clinical activities, our overall expenditures relating to our NPM-119 program would increase.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate.
 We are not permitted to market or promote any product candidate before it receives marketing approval from the regulatory authorities.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations and pursue our business objectives.